Back to Blog

 1. Access to private data: The agent can read emails, calendars, files, and messages.

-2. Exposure to untrusted content: Skills downloaded from community repos can contain malicious code.
+2. Exposure to untrusted content: Skills downloaded from ClawHub can contain malicious code.
+Researchers found 341 malicious skills in the marketplace.

-3. External communication ability: The agent can send messages and make API calls while retaining memory of past interactions.
+3. External communication ability: The agent can send messages, make API calls, and spend money while retaining memory of past interactions.

 Heather Adkins, VP of Security Engineering at Google Cloud, issued a direct warning: “My threat model is not your threat model, but it should be.
 Don't run Clawdbot.”